flanagan-lab/pipefish_sbge/syngnathus/docs/Analyzing_syngnathus_RNAseq_data_from_MSU.md

 ## What a 'Normal' or 'Good' fastQC file looks like

-While there may be an [X ]{style="color:indianred"}, [! ]{style="color:gold"}, or [Check ]{style="color:limegreen"} to indicate the quality of the data, they should not be taken too seriously, particularly in the case of RNA sequencing data.
+While there may be an X, !, or Check to indicate the quality of the data, they should not be taken too seriously, particularly in the case of RNA sequencing data.
 Here are some examples of what deviations can occur without meaning the sample is 'bad'.

 | NORMAL READS |           |           |            |            |            |
 |:-------------|:----------|:----------|:-----------|:-----------|:-----------|